Feature Selection via Graph Topology Inference for Soundscape Emotion Recognition: Numerical experiments

 where ${\bm \epsilon}$ is a noise perturbation that we consider Gaussian with zero mean and variance $\sigma^2=1$.
-We set $R=30$ and generate artificially $N=200$ data pairs following model considering $x_{i,r} \sim \mathcal{N}(x|0,100)$ (randomly drawn for each $i$, $r$ at each run).
-We consider two scenarios.
+We set $R=30$ and generate artificially $N=200$ data pairs following this model by considering $x_{i,r} \sim \mathcal{N}(x|0,100)$ (independently drawn for each $i$, $r$ in each run). {We consider two configurations}.
 In the first one, we assume the vector

-hence the last $10$ features do not affect the outputs $y_i$.
-In a second scenario, we assume the vector
+Hence, the last $10$ features do not affect the outputs $y_i$.
+In a second {configuration}, we assume the vector

 i.e., we have more zeros (the $20$ last positions).